pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 # Preliminary questions
 Answer yes or no:

-1. Is this a job that hasn't been done before?
+1. Is this a job that hasn't been done before:
-2. Is it more important than other work we could be doing?
+2. Is it more important than other work we could be doing:
-3. Would this work contribute to the mission of PechaJobs?
+3. Would this work contribute to the mission of PechaJobs:
-4. Does it offer more business value than alternative solutions?
+4. Does it offer more business value than alternative solutions:
-5. Does it take less effort than alternative solutions?
+5. Does it take less effort than alternative solutions:

 If you answered **yes** for all answers, continue to the request for job (RFJ).